IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

 Despite my massive respect for couples who have decided not to expose themselves for personal reasons, I have decided to speak instead.
 I’m sorry that we are still so far behind, and that’s why I want to tell my story:

 - To help the many women and couples who would like to have support

 - So that they don’t have to pretend, or worse yet, hide the true story behind the pregnancy.

-- For them to be able of telling the truth about their desire to become mothers, about worries, sadness and frustration.
+- For them to tell the truth about their desire to become mothers, worries, sadness, and frustration.

 - To no longer be afraid of being judged, of receiving cruel and unasked comments, of being harshly criticized.

 Since I made peace with my choice and I am very happy with the decision, I want to try to bring some little change to the issue, tell all of you reading this, in my same situation, that we must not be ashamed, that there is nothing wrong and that if someone has something to say, then let be it, we should not be afraid to reply in tune.